theycallmeloki/MiladyOS/README.md

-milady skinned jenkins with optimized defaults for maximizing gpu utilization across a cluster
+milady themed operations runner with optimized defaults for maximizing cpu+ram+gpu utilization accross a cluster

 DISCLAIMER: This tool encapsulates what could be considered "best practices" for... bad practices.